 It is not easy to perfect the raking of the gravel, but it is not something that should be rushed.
 Rather, patience is the key here, remember this is an experience that should help you reach enlightenment.

-More colorful gardens are actually derivative from Chinese designs.
+More colorful gardens are actually derivative of Chinese designs.
 Chinese gardens are more likely to include bolder colors such as red.

 Many of these gardens are walled off, and the perfect thing to use as a fence is bamboo.
 This keeps with the nature aspect of these gardens and adds to the design.